Great Western Woodlands: Pre-European history and native title

 Archaeological evidence shows that Aboriginal people have had a direct and continuous role in the maintenance and use of locations in the Great Western Woodlands region for at least 22,000 years.

 There are around ten distinct Aboriginal language groups whose lands lie within or include parts of the Great Western Woodlands.

 Land use by the Aboriginal people over so many years has directly influenced the characteristics of the environment that are observed today.
 These include, for example, the changes resulting from implementing different fire regimes across the landscape and specialised hunting practices.
 Aboriginal survival in this region required an intimate understanding of the landscape and the biota that lived within it.
-As an essential part of their life in this land the Aboriginal people of this region also constructed and maintained deep wells in order to access water.
+As an essential part of their life, the Aboriginal people of this region also constructed and maintained deep wells in order to access water.

 Today, Indigenous communities with strong cultural and legal ties to country are located in many centres in the Great Western Woodlands.
 There are several native titles and land rights claims covering more than 95% of the landscape of the Great Western Woodlands area.

-Since 2014 two major Indigenous native title claims covering parts of the woodlands have been determined in favour of the traditional owners – the Ngadju and Esperance Nyungar claims.
+Since 2014, two major Indigenous native title claims covering parts of the woodlands have been determined in favour of the traditional owners – the Ngadju and Esperance Nyungar claims.